Automate PowerPoint Slides Creation with Python

 Daily Analysis Slide by WEEK

-The structure of your slide will be always the same
+The structure of your slide will always be the same

-• A title on top (e.g: Warehouse Workload (WEEK-5))
+• A title on top (e.g, Warehouse Workload (WEEK-5))

 • A picture at the centre of the slide